-So, What is Intelligent Process Automation?
+So, What is Intelligent Automation?

-We’ll give you a little overview on what intelligent process automation is and just what this technology can help your enterprise accomplish.
+We’ll give you a little overview on what intelligent automation is and just what this technology can help your enterprise accomplish.

-Before IPA, there was RPA
+Before IA, there was RPA

-Before intelligent process automation was possible, there was robotic process automation (RPA).
+Before intelligent automation was possible, there was robotic process automation (RPA).
 RPA is a software that automates repetitive computer tasks and processes usually done by humans like processing, manipulating data, and triggering responses.
 Most traditional RPA automation tools must be manually programmed compete a task on a user’s computer screen, in the same way a human would.